nathancarter/how2data/database/tasks/How to predict the response variable in a linear model/description.md

 Related tasks:

  * How to fit a linear model to two columns of data
- * How to fit a multiple linear regression model
+ * How to fit a multivariate linear model